natalieagus/50033/docs/03-toddlers/audio-management.md

 For management purposes, we can create **snapshots** and **views**.
 Snapshot is a saved state of your Audio Mixer, a great way to define moods or themes of the mix and have those moods change as the player progresses through the game.
 For example, we might want to the parameters of Reverb filter depending on the location of the player.
 It is more convenient than manually changing all SFX Reverb parameters one by one during runtime through scripts.

 You can create a new View by clicking the + button, rename the view and then click to focus on it.
 Then you can start hiding some groups that you don’t want to see within this view.
-For example, we want have "SFX Only" View that show only SFX related audio groups, and hide all other groups:
+For example, we want to have "SFX Only" View that show only SFX related audio groups, and hide all other groups:

 The following shows how to create Snapshots and Views, and <span className="orange-bold">color code</span> your group:
 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-3/snapshots-view.mp4"} widthPercentage="100%"/>